 |31.50 x 47.24||800 × 1200||Europe (fits most doorways)|

-Ideally, if you are shipping to another continent, you might want to use pallets that can be used in either one.
-This way, you won’t encounter any “technical difficulties” nor will you have to pay extra for the fact that your pallet was difficult to handle.
+Ideally, if you are shipping to another continent you should use a pallet that can be used in both regions.
+This way, you will avoid encountering any 'technical difficulties' nor will you have to pay extra for the fact that your pallet was difficult to handle.

-Choosing the correct pallet size may be a tedious task – and may depend on many aspects.
-However, by making the right choice, you will be able to save you and the courier a lot of time and money.
-Hopefully, this pallet size guide proved useful to you.
+Choosing the correct shipping pallet sizes may be a tedious task and depends on many different aspects.
+However, by making the right choice, you are saving yourself and the courier a lot of time and money.
+Hopefully, this size guide proved useful to you!